-The reunion gate for TAS grades 2nd-8th is located at the Front Gate on Main Street.
-The reunion gate for TAS 2 grades K/1 is located at the main front entrance of the school on Main Street.
+The reunion gate for TAS grades 1st-8th is located at the Front Gate on Main Street.

+The reunion gate for TAS 2 grades K is located at the main front entrance of the school on Main Street.

 The reunion gate for WAHS is located at the Field Gates on Woodlawn.

-The reunion gate for ACES is located at the Front Gate on Main Street.
+The reunion gate for ACES is located at the Parking Lot Gate door on Main Street.